netham45/screamrouter/Readme/configuration.md

 - Adjustments can be applied at the route, group, or individual level

 The ConfigurationManager class uses this solved configuration to set up and manage the actual audio controllers and routing.

+## Configuration File

+ScreamRouter uses a YAML-based configuration file to store all settings.
+The system automatically saves changes to this file whenever configuration updates are made, ensuring that your setup is always up-to-date and persistent across restarts.